-The contrast provided by different types of aphasia (contrary to Jakobson) supports theories which see phonological constraints and universal principles of complexity as grounded in articulation (e.g., Bermúdez-Otero & Börjars, 2006; Kingston, 2007), and are contrary to views which see these principles as abstract (e.g., Hale & Reiss, 2000).
+The contrast provided by different types of aphasia (contrary to Jakobson, 1941/1968) supports theories that see phonological constraints and universal principles of complexity as grounded in articulation (e.g., Bermúdez-Otero & Börjars, 2006; Kingston, 2007) and are contrary to views that see these principles as abstract (e.g., Hale & Reiss, 2000).
 If complexity principles were abstract or a reflection of frequency in the language there would be no reason for correspondences to be so strong in aphasic individuals with articulatory difficulties but not in other aphasic individuals making similar types of phonological errors.